akaabdullahmateen/roadmap/mechatronics/product-design/lectures/lecture-1/index.md

 If a product aligns with our ideas of the function, the attitude, the style, and the belief system, we all want to have it.
 It becomes meaningful, and we want to support the people making this product.
 So the belief system is really the core behind all the activities and all the design decisions that you make as a product designer.

-Your belief system allows you to evaluate your activities: "*Are we doing what we believe we should be doing?*"
+The belief system allows us to evaluate our activities: "*Are we doing what we believe we should be doing?*"

 ## Design Thinking Paradigm

+The Double Diamond structure is used to understand customers and their problems, and explore creative and innovative ways to solve their problems and deliver them.
+Using the double diamond, we approach problems and solutions using two different types of thinking:

+- Divergent thinking: Think broadly, keep an open mind, consider anything and everything.
+- Convergent thinking: Think narrowly, bring back focus, and identify one or key problems and solutions.

+There are four phases to the double diamond approach:

+- Discover customer problems.
+- Define specific customer problems.
+- Develop potential solutions to these customer problems.
+- Deliver feasible and viable solutions to these customer problems.